Macombs Dam Park: New Yankee Stadium

 Bronx officials had promised that replacement parks would be built before the stadium project began.
 When the $1.6 billion stadium was completed, residents had several new recreation areas, including ballfields on the Harlem River waterfront, about a half-mile from the former Macombs Dam and Mullaly Parks.
 Other recreation areas are on top of parking garages where the parks had been; these will be closed on game days, which make up 81 days of the 183 days between April and September, to accommodate fans' cars.
-The roofs of the garages, with artificial surface are counted as replacement parkland by New York City.
+The roofs of the garages, with an artificial surface, are counted as replacement parkland by New York City.
 Other replacement recreation areas are on the 9 acre site of the old Yankee Stadium.
 The above ground structure of the ballpark, built in 1923, was torn down, with the underground clubhouses remaining in use for the new parkland.

-The new recreation areas cost at least $150 million, paid for entirely by New York City taxpayers.
+The new recreation areas ultimately cost nearly $195 million, paid for by New York City as part of the Yankee Stadium redevelopment project.
 By contrast, renovating Macombs Dam and John Mullaly parks would have cost about $25 million.
 The city's parks department will retain ownership of the land under the Yankees' new stadium, but do not charge the Yankees rent or property taxes.

 Residents and parks advocates had criticized the Yankees' changes to the neighborhood, which included cutting down 377 mature oak trees.
 They said state and federal laws designed to protect parkland from private development made this project unfair and possibly illegal.
 According to the city's Environmental Impact Statement for the Yankees' stadium project, several buildings surrounding Macombs Dam Park may become blighted when the project is completed.
 Opponents to the construction of the new Stadium were defeated and the Stadium officially opened on April 3, 2009, for an exhibition game against the Chicago Cubs.